Disposable EEG Electrode Market Outlook:

 Challenges

-Increased out-of-pocket expenses for patients: Based on this challenge, almost 62% of epilepsy patients in developing nations are unable to afford disposable EEGs that usually range between USD 7 to USD 10 per test.
-In fact, the National Epilepsy Control Program in India usually covers only 24% of electrode expenses, thereby leaving 8.5 million patients without access.
-Meanwhile, the presence of high-deductible health reforms in the U.S. pressurizes patients to initiate a purchase of USD 50 to USD 125 per EEG, thus resulting in 38% of suggested tests being deferred, which has caused a hindrance in the market.
+- An increase in out-of-pocket costs for patients: Based on this issue, the majority of epilepsy patients across developing countries are finding it unsuitable to afford disposable EEGs, which has caused a hindrance in the market growth.
+In fact, the National Epilepsy Control Program in India usually covers only a small portion of electrode expenses, thereby leaving most patients with suitable accessibility.
+Besides, the presence of high-deductible health reforms in the U.S. pressurizes patients to initiate an increased purchase for each EEG, thereby leading to limitations in tests, which has negatively impacted the market.

 Disposable EEG Electrode Market Size and Forecast: